Dennis Eckersley: Oakland Athletics (1987–1995)

-Eckersley's numbers slipped following 1992: although he still was among the league leaders in saves, his ERA climbed sharply, and his number of saves never climbed above 36.
+Eckersley's numbers slipped following 1992: although he still was among the league leaders in saves, his ERA climbed sharply, and his number of saves never exceeded 36.

 On September 16, 1993, in a game against the Minnesota Twins, Eckersley allowed Dave Winfield's 3,000th career hit.

 After the 1994 season, the Athletics elected not to exercise a $4 million option on Eckersley, making him a free agent.
 The team indicated that it would be interested in signing him at a lower salary.
 Oakland signed him to a one-year contract in early April 1995.
 His contract was the first major league deal after a three-month signing ban resulting from a labor dispute between owners and the players union.

 St. Louis Cardinals (1996–1997)

-When La Russa left the Athletics after the 1995 season to become the St. Louis Cardinals' new manager, he arranged to bring Eckersley along with him.
+Eckersley was traded to the St. Louis Cardinals in February 1996, following his manager La Russa who also left for St. Louis that offseason.
 Eckersley continued in his role as closer and remained one of the league's best, with 66 saves in two seasons in St. Louis.

-Return to Red Sox (1998)
+Boston Red Sox (second stint) (1998)

-Following the 1997 season, he signed on with the Red Sox for one final season, serving as a set-up man for Tom Gordon, as Boston qualified for the AL playoffs.
+Following the 1997 season, he signed with the Red Sox for a final season, serving as a setup man for Tom Gordon, as Boston qualified for the AL playoffs.

 Eckersley announced his retirement in December 1998.
 He commented on his career, saying, "I had a good run.
 I had some magic that was with me for a long time, so I know that I was real lucky to not have my arm fall off for one thing, and to make it this long physically is tough enough.
 But to me it's like you're being rescued too when your career's over.
 It's like, 'Whew, the pressure's off'."